ColbyWTaylor/content/src/content/lesson/what-is-object-oriented-programming-concepts.md

 ## What is Object Oriented Programming
 ***

 Everything we have coded up until now revolves around functions (i.e. blocks of statements which manipulate data).
 This is called the ***procedure-oriented*** way of programming.
 There is another way of organizing your code, which is to combine data and functionality, and wrap it inside something called an  object.
-This way of coding its called the ***object-oriented*** way of programming, and is ideal when writing large applications.
+This way of coding is called the ***object-oriented*** way of programming, and is ideal when writing large applications.

 ### Everything we code is now wrapped inside objects…

 The universe is made of different objects like: the sun, earth, moon, chairs and crazy people.
 Similarly, we can imagine that our car is made up of different objects, like: steering wheel, air conditioner, engine etc.  In that same way, there are object oriented programming concepts which assume that everything is an object, and implements a software for different objects.

-### Why use OO Programing?
+### Why use Object Oriented Programming (OOP)?
 ***

 There are two kinds of people in this world: